mwaeckerlin/reverse-proxy/README.md

 ## Configuration From Config File ##

 You can reference a file with name `reverse-proxy.conf`.
-Create a configuration named `reverse-proxy.conf` that contains lines with redirect and forward configurations in the form as they are accepted by the script `nginx-configure.sh`.
+In directry, e.g. `config` create a configuration named `reverse-proxy.conf` that contains lines with redirect and forward configurations in the form as they are accepted by the script `nginx-configure.sh`.
 Try `nginx-configure.sh --help` for more information.
-You can use it either with the new `docker config` feature, but because this does not allow to change the file, better use is as mount or volume.
+You can then use it as mount or volume.

-e.g. :

 The best of all: If the config file is used and it changes while the reverse proxy is running, nginx is reconfigured and the new configuration is reloaded without downtime.